heiytor/wise-serve/README.md

 <h1 align="center">Wise</h1>

-Wise is a NodeJS framework that is designed to be fast, user-friendly, and easily configurable.
-It is built on top of Node.js http[s] to ensure speed and efficiency.
-The framework includes pre-built middleware to handle common errors, security, and performance issues.
-This allows developers to be more productive and streamline their workflow.

-Wise was specifically created to simplify the process of building web servers.
-With standard error handling and pre-built middleware, developers can save time by avoiding repetitive tasks.
-For example, Wise provides a standard 404 response, validation of x-api-key, and middleware for decrypting a JWT, making it easy to incorporate these common features into a project.
+Wise is a NodeJS framework that simplifies the web server building process for developers.
+It was created with the goal of increasing productivity and streamlining workflows.
+To ensure speed and efficiency, it is built on top of Node.js http(s).
+The framework comes with pre-built middleware that handles common errors, security, and performance issues, saving developers time and allowing them to avoid repetitive tasks.
+With standard error handling and pre-built middleware, Wise provides a standard 404 response, validation of x-api-key, and middleware for decrypting a JWT, making it easy to incorporate these common features into a project.

-# <h1 align="center">Usage</h1>
+# <h1 align="center">Getting started</h1>
-! **Note: all code above is written using typescript**
+! **Note: all code above is written using Typescript**
 ## Installation
 NPM:
 ```bash